martinbiix/rs-filemanager/readme.md

      	filebrowserWindowHeight : '640'
     });

-The width and height suggested values are higly recommended.
+The width and height suggested values are highly recommended.

 ## Optional inital loading parameters: